MARKETProtocol/MARKETProtocol/README.md

 [![Build Status](https://travis-ci.org/MarketProject/MarketProtocol.svg?branch=master)](https://travis-ci.org/MarketProject/MarketProtocol) [![Coverage Status](https://coveralls.io/repos/github/MarketProject/MarketProtocol/badge.svg?branch=master&service=github)](https://coveralls.io/github/MarketProject/MarketProtocol?branch=master)

 The MARKET Protocol provides the first opportunity for crypto holders to gain exposure to real-world or crypto assets through derivatives.
 A derivative is a contract between two parties with its value derived from an underlying asset.
 MARKET users will be able to design and implement contracts deriving value from digital and non-digital assets settling on the Ethereum blockchain.
 Users are not limited to owned or existing ERC20 tokens.
 MARKET is designed to facilitate risk transference and trading in a trustless manner.
-Take a look at our [FAQ](https://github.com/MarketProject/MarketProtocol/wiki/Frequently-Asked-Questions) for a little more explanation.
+Take a look at our [FAQ](https://github.com/MarketProject/MarketProtocol/wiki/Frequently-Asked-Questions) or [docs](http://docs.marketprotocol.io) for a little more explanation.

 ## Getting Started
 Assuming you have npm already, Install truffle